zamoose/Elbee-Elgee/README.markdown

 * [Twenty Ten](http://2010dev.wordpress.com/), the default WordPress theme prior to version 3.2, was the inspiration for the default dynamic header support

 * [BuddyPress Template Pack](<http://wordpress.org/extend/plugins/bp-template-pack/>) by Andy Peatling for a *ton* of the BuddyPress functionality and template work

+* [StudioPress](http://studiopress.com)'s Icon Set for Bloggers iconography (Unfortunately, my preferred Mini2 icons are CC-Share-Alike or somesuch and therefore not WordPress Theme Repository-compatible)